ibllex/go-queue/README.md

 - Multiple message codecs (json, gob and msgpack) supported by [go-encoding](https://github.com/ibllex/go-encoding), you can also implement your own codecs.
 - Automatic message encoding and compression.
 - Support publishing raw messages for easy use with other languages.
+- Support for asynchronous task management and distribution.

 ## Install